Pixocoin/Pixocoin/README.md

 * Hat tip to anyone who's code was used!
 * All the people that helped with my coin and all the parents to my coin!
 * Inspiration - Bitcoin, Satoshi Nakamoto, Charlie Lee, and all others!
-* My parents, my sister and brother, and my wife!
+* My sister and brother, my wife, and my beautiful dog Bebe!

 ## Donations